 Advising interested students, processing paperwork and providing support to incoming and outgoing participants requires a significant commitment of staff time and resources.
 Be sure there is sufficient interest and support in your department to maintain the program into the future.
 Ensure that the infrastructure will allow the program to continue even if faculty or staff change.
 Be sure to inform the Chief International Officer of your College of your plans to create a new program.

 Proposals to create a new study abroad program are accepted throughout the year.
 Please Contact OSU GO for assistance in developing your proposal.
 Complete proposals will be discussed by the Education Abroad Committee that meets on a need basis.
 Programs must be approved before you can publicize your program to students.

-Generally speaking, the process can take one to two months.
+Generally speaking, the process can take 12-18 months.